 As ‘old hands’ will have a good idea of the do’s and don’ts associated with the demands of University life and work – so there’s no need to dwell on the importance of meeting deadlines, etc.

-For you, the purpose of this handbook is to remind you of some essential information, and to publish the descriptions of the modules you will be studying.
-If you need any clarification or advice, please don’t hesitate to contact your personal tutor, or your Programme Director; (Dr Nii Ankrah for Construction Project Management and Quantity Surveying; Dr Lucy Rackliff for Transport Management, Dr Yasmine Sabri for Logistics and Supply Chain Management/Purchasing Mangement and David Leach for Business and Supply Chain Management;) or myself.
-I am sure you will find this year stimulating and rewarding and I wish you all the best for the weeks ahead.
+For you, the purpose of this handbook is to remind you of some essential information and to publish the descriptions of the modules you will be studying.
+If you need any clarification or advice, please don’t hesitate to contact your personal tutor, or your Programme Director; (Dr Nii Ankrah for Construction Project Management and Quantity Surveying; Dr Kiran Tota-Maharaj for Civil Engineering) or myself.
+I am sure you will find this year’s blended approach stimulating and rewarding and I wish you all the best for the year ahead.

 Should problems of any kind arise, please seek help.
-If the problem is of an administrative nature, you should make enquiries at the School Office (firstname.lastname@example.org) or the Hub; for academic matters please contact your Programme Director or your Personal Tutor.
+If the problem is of an administrative nature, you should make enquiries with the reception team (email@example.com) or the Hub; for academic matters please contact your Programme Director or your Personal Tutor.
 This Handbook provides essential information but, of course, cannot tell you everything.
-If the information you need isn’t in these pages, do not hesitate to ask!
+If the information you need isn’t on these pages, please do not hesitate to ask!

 Index of contents:

 Browser does not support script.